jpszalanski/codex/README.md

 - Listing and adding plants with optional photo-based identification (stubbed).
 - Managing locations for plants (rooms, office, etc.).
 - Viewing plant details with current sensor values compared to ideal ranges.
+- Linking hardware devices to your user account.

 The app includes placeholder areas where integration with the ChatGPT API and sensor devices should be implemented.

+You can link a hardware sensor device to your account from the dashboard by selecting the **Devices** button and entering the device identifier.

 ## Google Sign-In setup